Travel Guides

 How do you go to the toilet on Everest?

 Above Namche to Gorakshep, the landscape starts to be difficult and accommodation becomes the basis.
-So, naturally, you will have to use bathrooms on sharing basis, and sometimes, they have squat seats.
+So, naturally, you will have to use bathrooms on a sharing basis, and sometimes, they have squat seats.
 Hopefully, it’s clean.

 In the daytime, we will find bathrooms in the villages that we cross along the way.
 In some cases, we might also have to big a hole to make a temporary toilet for the crew.